nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### abuse
-Email address where abuse emails related to this tor relay should be send.
+Email address of the abuse handling contact for this tor relay.
+This is primariy relevant for tor exit relays but can also be used on non-exit relays.
 The value is an addr-spec as defined in [RFC5322](https://tools.ietf.org/html/rfc5322#section-3.4.1) but
 the "@" sign SHOULD be replaced with "[]".
 We are aware that this is trivially defeated anti-spam "protection" but